-According to folklore, Judith tormented (and perhaps killed) two 18th century men responsible for her death.
+According to folklore, Judith tormented (and perhaps killed) two 18th century men she held responsible for her death.

 One of them was John Alford Tyng, the father of her child.
 He killed her and buried her under the hearth of their home.

 Then, when Judith haunted him, he moved to another house.
 Judith’s ghost followed him.